ONLINE HELP

 EDT_Edit1 = -1234 // Displays 1 234-

-• Multiple display mask: display mask used to define the format of positive numbers, the format of negative numbers, the value if 0 is used, the value if NULL is used.
+• Multiple display mask: display mask to define positive format, negative format, value if 0 is used, value if NULL is used..
 The following syntax is used:

 <Format of positive numbers>;<Format of negative numbers>;<Value if 0>;<Value if NULL>